 |Fahd Almohid, MD

 Born and raised in Riyadh City, the capital of Saudi Arabia, Fahd entered King Saud University, College of Medicine in 2003 and graduated in 2009.
 He then finished a one-year mandatory internship in 2010, after which he worked as an Endocrine and Internal Medicine resident for six months in the hospital of the same university.
-Fahd then traveled to the USA to continue his studies in June 2011 and finished his USMLE exams, did some volunteer work and some clinical rotations in Internal Medicine at the Methodist Clinic and Kingsbrook Jews hospital in Brooklyn, NY.
+Fahd then traveled to the USA to continue his studies in June 2011 and finished his USMLE exams, did some volunteer work and some clinical rotations in Internal Medicine at the Methodist Clinic and Kingsbrook Jewish hospital in Brooklyn, NY.
 Fahd then came to Birmingham and joined the InterACT program at UAB in July 2013.
-He is applying for this year’s residency match in internal medicine.
 When he has some free time, he likes to play soccer and beach volleyball with friends, to do imaginative drawing and outdoor activities like skiing, swimming and camping.
 Fahd also enjoys reading fantasy novels and animal science books, and listens to old Arabic and English classical music.

 |Hussein Al Amer, MD